How It Works States Document Types Tools Guides Blog About Create Document - $7.99

 Grace Period 4 days

-Landlord Notice (Month-to-Month) Tenant: 30 days written notice (ORS § 90.427).
-Landlord: 30 days during first year; 60 days after first year with cause stated; 90 days for no-cause termination after 1+ year of tenancy (ORS § 90.427, as amended by SB 608 2019)
+Landlord Notice (Month-to-Month) 30, 60, or 90 days (varies by tenancy length and cause) Landlord notice: 30 days during the first year of occupancy; 60 days after the first year with a qualifying cause stated; 90 days for no-cause termination after 1 year of occupancy (ORS § 90.427, as amended by SB 608 in 2019).

 Tenant Notice (Month-to-Month) 30 days